Which of the following processes is primarily used to control microbial growth in water treatment?

 Study for the Wastewater Lab Analyst Test with flashcards and multiple choice questions, each with hints and explanations.
 Get ready for your exam!

 Disinfection is the primary process used to control microbial growth in water treatment.
-This process involves the application of chemical agents or physical methods to eliminate or inactivate pathogenic microorganisms that may be present in the water supply.
-Common disinfection methods include the use of chlorine, ultraviolet light, and ozone, all of which effectively target bacteria, viruses, and other microorganisms that could pose health risks.
+This process involves the application of chemicals or physical methods (such as chlorination, ultraviolet (UV) light exposure, or ozone treatment) to kill or inactivate pathogenic microorganisms present in the water.
+The goal of disinfection is to ensure that the treated water is safe for human consumption and free from harmful bacteria, viruses, and protozoa that could cause diseases.

 Subscribe